Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Case Studies

+In Table~\ref{tab:in}, the number of instances that reach the time limit and the number of instances that do not return a feasible solution are given.
+This confirms that the methods introduced in this paper have the advantage of avoiding intractability.
+However, the reformulation introduced might be infeasible and unable to return a value for the bidding cost of the strategic generator.
+The PADM always yields a value, as, even in the case it is not converging, an estimation of the strategic cost is made at each iteration.
+For the 1354-bus system in particular, \textit{PADM Long} fails to converge for most instances but still gives a value for $c^\text{S}$, which appears to be far from the optimal value as show in Table~\ref{tab:gap}.

-\paragraph{Improved accuracy} The complex systems studied (1354-bus and 2869-bus) do not demonstrate an equally good performance in terms of optimality (\%Opt) and frequency of infeasible cases (\%Inf), as we also see in Table \ref{tab:results}.
-This comes from the fact that the DTs have a low accuracy.
-Figure \ref{fig:tsne} gives t-SNE plots for the databases with the method VarLower.
+For the complex systems studied (1354-bus and 2869-bus) the incidence of infeasible occurrences is high.
+This derives from the fact that the DTs have a low accuracy.
+Figure~\ref{fig:tsne} presents t-SNE plots for the databases with the method \textit{VarLower}.
 The t-SNE technique allows to represent a high-dimensional set of data in 2 dimensions.
 It shows points that are related by clustering them.
 Ideally, there is a cluster for each class of the data represented.
-Further information on t-SNE can be found in \cite{vandermaaten2008tsne}.
+Further information on t-SNE can be found in~\cite{vandermaaten2008tsne}.
 Here, each class corresponds to a set of active constraints.
 However, we cannot identify proper clusters, which means that the classes of our problem are very similar.
 It is then difficult for the classifier to distinguish how to best separate the data, while avoiding over-fitting.
-But similar classes will be classified in the same area of the created.
+But similar classes will be classified in the same area of the created decision tree.
 This idea is applied to extract extra information from the DT and significantly increase the accuracy for these systems.
 When applying the DT to a given load, the corresponding leaf is extracted and its parent is identified.
-Then, the classes of all samples of the training data of the DT that would be classified by the parent node of this leaf are retrieved.
-As a result, more LPs are formulated but a good performance is recovered, as shown in Table \ref{tab:parents}.
+Then, the classes of all training data samples that would be classified to the parent node of this leaf are retrieved.
+As a result, more LPs are formulated but a good performance is recovered.
+The three last rows of Table~\ref{tab:in} indicate that the number of infeasible instances decreases significantly when this technique is applied.

-\paragraph{Solve intractable problems} By applying this, we manage to calculate solutions for some cases that are intractable with the baseline method, with the 2869-bus system.
-For 71\% of the scenarios, the baseline method does not solve within 5 minutes while our methods manage to find a feasible solution for respectively 93.6\%, 98.9\% and 99.5\% of these intractable scenarios.

-Note that for this 2869-bus system, the difference \%Opt$-$\%Inf does not give valuable information, since \%Opt is calculated on the cases that are tractable for the baseline method only, while \%Inf gives the percentage of infeasibility with our methods over all the scenarios tested.
-However, 100-\%Inf gives the percentage of scenarios for which our methods manage to obtain a feasible solution.